 StarWind HyperConverged Appliance – all-in-one virtualization solution

-StarWind HyperConverged Appliance is a virtualization solution crafted right for SMB and remote offices: not adopted or “corner cut” for them, but designed from scratch and purpose-built to meet their unique needs.
+StarWind HyperConverged Appliance is a virtualization solution crafted right for SMB and ROBO: not adopted or “corner cut” for them, but designed from scratch and purpose-built to meet their unique needs.
 It comes either as an all-inclusive turnkey product complete with hardware or a software solution to deploy the HСA on existing industry-standard hardware.